fa201/PlotView/README.md

 Currently, there is no help, but there will we some help and advice.
 Yet the aim of the GUI is to be quite self-explanatory for most part.

+I code on Xubuntu so there may be some differences on different platforms.

-### test/
+## test/
-This folder will contain my test curves that you can use.
+This folder contains my test curves that you can use.
+The format of CSV file is done as per PlotView requirements.

+## Python requirements
+I run Python 3.6.9 with the following packages:
+- Matplotlib 3.2.0
+- Pandas 1.0.1